Your $3,000 cash loan could be just a few clicks away.

 - Limit your applications.
 Every time you apply for a loan, it counts as an inquiry on your credit report.
 Submitting too many applications can negatively affect your credit score.
 If you want to compare your options without going through the hassle of applying to multiple lenders, try a lender-matching service instead.

-- You can avoid high interest rates by comparing multiple lenders.
-Remember to consider all costs, including financing fees if applicable.
+- Avoid simply picking the first lender you come across.
+You could save money on interest and fees by comparing multiple lenders.
+Remember to consider all costs, including penalty fees for late payments.